 Oregon House Bill 3023

 We worked with Rep. Barbara Smith Warner (chief sponsor) to introduce a bill in the 2021 legislative session prohibiting the sale or use of gas-powered leaf blowers inside any Oregon Urban Growth Boundary (UGB) with a population of 300,000 or more.
 (This would initially apply only to Portland, where over 50% of gas leaf blower use in Oregon takes place.)
 HB 3023 received an informational hearing in the House Committee on Energy and Environment but unfortunately died in committee due to the sheer volume of urgent and backlogged legislation.
-Read our bill packet with supporting arguments and see FAQs about the bill.
+See FAQs about the bill.

 Portland City Council Resolution No. 37463